bdurand/support_table_cache/README.md

   end
 ```

-Note that in memory caches exist separately within each process and will not be cleared when records are changed in the database.
-The only way to refresh elements in an in memory cache is to restart the process or set the `support_table_cache_ttl` value so that entries will expire.
+Note that in-memory caches exist separately within each process and will not be cleared when records are changed in the database.
+The only way to refresh elements in an in-memory cache is to restart the process or set the `support_table_cache_ttl` value so that the entries will expire.

 ### Disabling Caching